rahulrawat17/rahul-final2/README.md

 ## Read line sensor

 The Bot has two line-sensors: left and right.
-To read the value of the sensors, use left line sensor (..)and right line sensor (..) function.
+To read the value of the sensors, use readLine(...).
+With this block you can specify LEFT or RIGHT.
 ```blocks
 stemrobo.setup()
 basic.forever(function () {